openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-with-docker.md

 ### Optional - Expose Controller Port

 Docker containers by default won't expose any ports that you could use from your local machine.
-If you want to be able to use this controller from outside of Docker you'll need to export the controller's API port.
+If you want to be able to use this controller from outside of Docker, you'll need to export the controller's API port.
 That's easy to do, simply pass one more parameter to the `docker` command: `-p ${externalPort}:${internalPort}`

 ### Running the Controller